jdepoix/youtube-transcript-api/README.md

 ]
 ```

-You can also add the `languages` param if you want to make sure the transcripts are retrieved in your desired language (it usually defaults to english).
+You can also add the `languages` param if you want to make sure the transcripts are retrieved in your desired language (it defaults to english).

 ```python
 YouTubeTranscriptApi.get_transcripts(video_ids, languages=['de', 'en'])